Rizzy42/encryptor/README.md

 ```bash
 pipenv run build
 ```
 And you should find the final executable in a newly created ```dist/``` directory.
-Feel free to move this file anywhere and get rid of the cloned directory, as the executable contains all the dependencies
+Feel free to move this file anywhere and get rid of the cloned directory, as the executable contains all the dependencies needed to run encryptor.